decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony.markdown

 5. A similar lower bound holds for crash (or omission) failures if $n \leq 2f$ in the partial synchrony model.
 See this [post on this and the CAP theorem](https://decentralizedthoughts.github.io/2023-07-09-CAP-two-servers-in-psynch/) for more.

-6. This lower bound holds for [Broadcast](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/), not just for Agreement.
+6. This lower bound holds for [Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/) (aka Reliable Broadcast) in partial synchrony, not just for [Agreement](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/).

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1144014000113328129?s=20)